Hillsborough relatives meet Bloody Sunday campaigners

 The 12-year Saville Inquiry into the events of Bloody Sunday, in which 13 people were shot dead by soldiers, found the Army had fired the first shots and were to blame for what happened.

 Prime Minister David Cameron issued an apology, describing what happened as "both unjustified and unjustifiable".

 The Hillsborough Independent Panel is due to make its findings public on 12 September.

 It has analysed more than 400,000 pages of documents from 80 organisations relating to the disaster.

-Families of those who died hope the panel's findings will shed new light as to exactly what caused the tragedy.'Traumatic time'
+Families of those who died hope the panel's findings will shed new light as to exactly what caused the tragedy.

 Shadow health secretary Andy Burnham was among the delegation in Derry on Thursday.